Quick Fix Summary

 Does everyone have an employee ID number?

-You might need an EIN even if you don’t have employees, at least as you start your business.
-The term “Employer ID Number” is something of a misnomer because even businesses without employees often find that they need one.
+You might need an EIN even if you don’t have employees, especially when starting your business.
+The term “Employer ID Number” is a bit misleading because even businesses without employees often require one.

 How do ID cards work?